Register with the Medical Centre and Dental Centre

 The Medical Centre on campus is a National Health Service (NHS) practice.
 You can book an appointment for:

-- treatment of minor injuries
+- treatment of minor injuries and illnesses

 - immunisations and vaccinations